emutos/manual/usermanual/docs/index.md

 #### Blitter ####

-The menu option Options -> Blitter lets you turn on or off the blitter chip, if you have one.
+The menu option Options -> Blitter lets you turn the blitter chip on or off, if you have one.
 Some programs (typically games) have problems with the blitter, so turning it off can help those programs.

 #### Cache ####